SakshaBhandary/Object_Detection_JetsonNano/README.md

-# Object Detection on Jetson Nano
+# Object Detection on Jetson Nano using color
 Real time Computer Vision applications with fundamentals of Image Processing.